wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 By default, IntelliWidget does not display the featured image.
 To enable the featured image, choose an image size under Advanced Settings > Image Size in the IntelliWidget settings.

-= Why is are the posts showing and hiding several hours before or after the time I entered? =
+= Why are posts showing and hiding several hours before or after the time I entered? =

 Dates are calculated using the WordPress current_time() function.
 Make sure you have set the correct timezone under Settings > General in the WordPress admin.